International Child Abduction

 Each signatory to the Hague Convention on the Civil Aspects of International Child Abduction is obligated to establish an in-country office charged with processing applications for assistance in obtaining the return of children who have been kidnapped to that country.
 This agency is called the “Central Authority, ” and operates in cooperation with all other members of the Hague Convention to assist in the return of children to their home countries through the Hague Convention process.

 In the United States, the Central Authority operates under the aegis of the United States Department of State – Office of Children’s Issues.
-This office maintains a website with extremely helpful advice regarding actions a parent may take to secure the return of children who have been wrongfully taken or are being wrongfully retained in the United States or another country.
+This office maintains a website with extremely helpful advice regarding actions a parent may take to secure the return of children who have been wrongfully taken or are being wrongfully retained in the United States or other foreign countries.
 In addition, the office processes applications for assistance in securing the voluntary return of children to the United States, when they have been wrongfully taken or retained abroad, or to other countries, when they are being held wrongfully in the United States.
 When the request for voluntary return is not successful, the office also maintains a list of attorneys who are willing to assist in the filing of a Hague Petition in a court in the country where the children are being retained wrongfully.
+Any forced separation is difficult for a child, so reuniting them with their families is imperative to reduce the psychological harm from the incident.

-In the event you find yourself victimized by child abduction, our firm is committed to provide you with experienced, knowledgeable and compassionate representation, and is able to work with a network of attorneys abroad, should the need arise.
+In the event you find yourself victimized by child abduction, our firm is committed to providing you with experienced, knowledgeable and compassionate representation, and is able to work with a network of attorneys abroad, should the need arise.
+Call 212-257-0898 or contact our firm online to speak with our attorneys.